danimelchor/covid-bot/README.md

 This bot uses cron jobs to schedule the execution every day.
 Therefore, only computers using UNIX based systems (mac/linux) can use it.
 Windows will probably be implemented in the future.

+Also, this bot uses a framework called [selenium](https://selenium-python.readthedocs.io/).
+Therefore, it requires what is called a "chromedriver" executable.
+The ones included with the repository are for chrome version 92.
+If you have a different chrome version, please download it from [here](https://chromedriver.chromium.org/downloads) and save it with the name `<YOUR-OS-HERE>_chromedriver` like the ones in the folder `drivers/`.

+To check your version of chrome, open chrome and click on the 3 dots on the top right, then click settings.
+All the way at the bottom there should be an "About Chrome" link.
+There you will be able to find your current Chrome version with the format `9X.X.X.X` where we are only interested in the first two numbers.
+If your version is not 92, please download your version of chromedriver.

 ## Setup

 This bot is created with python.
 First, you will need to have python installed (which usually comes by default).
 To check if you have it run: